patroni/patroni/docs/SETTINGS.rst

 -  **connect\_address**: IP address + port through which Postgres is accessible from other nodes and applications.
 -  **create\_replica\_methods**: an ordered list of the create methods for turning a Patroni node into a new replica. "basebackup" is the default method; other methods are assumed to refer to scripts, each of which is configured as its own config item.
 -  **data\_dir**: The location of the Postgres data directory, either existing or to be initialized by Patroni.
+-  **bin\_dir**: Path to PostgreSQL binaries. (pg_ctl, pg_rewind, pg_basebackup, postgres) The  default value is an empty string meaning that PATH environment variable will be used to find the executables.
 -  **listen**: IP address + port that Postgres listens to; must be accessible from other nodes in the cluster, if you're using streaming replication.
 Multiple comma-separated addresses are permitted, as long as the port component is appended after to the last one with a colon, i.e. ``listen: 127.0.0.1,127.0.0.2:5432``.
 Patroni will use the first address from this list to establish local connections to the PostgreSQL node.
 -  **pgpass**: path to the `.pgpass <https://www.postgresql.org/docs/current/static/libpq-pgpass.html>`__ password file.
 Patroni creates this file before executing pg\_basebackup and under some other circumstances.
 The location must be writable by Patroni.
 -  **recovery\_conf**: additional configuration settings written to recovery.conf when configuring follower.